esnet/daphne-public/NetPreflight/readme.md

      * pw: Password1Pass
      * Requirements: sudo pip install paramiko

 * Version 2) Without Iperf - using private keys

-    * on HOST_A: On your terminal run the command below with the following arguements
+    * on HOST_A: On your terminal run the command below with the following arguements.

     * python <scriptname> -H <TargetHostIPaddress> -K <KeyFilepath>  -F <targetFile> -I <no. of iterations>